midoBB/Readeck/README.md

 There isn't, for several reasons:

-- It's borderline illegal,
 - To safely store credentials without giving access to anyone but the user is next to impossible,
-- Such a system relies on web scrapping and is prone to break too often.
+- Such a system relies on web scrapping and is prone to break too often,
+- It might go against websites TOS.

-Again, the [Browser Extension](https://codeberg.org/readeck/browser-extension) will let you save any content you can access from your web browser.
+Again, the [Browser Extension](https://readeck.org/en/download/) will let you save any content you can access from your web browser.

 ### Is there a roadmap?